alexa-games/litexa/packages/litexa-html/README.md

 ### `HTML` statement

-This injects an `Alexa.Presentation.HTML.Start` directive into the current response, which causes a device to load the given url.
+This injects an `Alexa.Presentation.HTML.Start` directive into the current response, which causes a device to load the given URL.
 This statement will do nothing in the absence of the HTML interface, so it's safe to let it silently fail.

 The presence of this statement will also automatically add the `ALEXA_PRESENTATION_HTML`